About Judge Goodhart

 In DWI Courts, seriously alcohol addicted individuals remain in treatment

 for long periods of time while under close supervision.
 The S.O.B.E.R.

-Court in Harris County Criminal Court #1 will serve offenders between
+Court in Harris County Criminal Court #1 will serve young offenders primarily

 |Harris County Criminal Courts|